zhengqili/Neural-Scene-Flow-Fields/README.md

 ![Alt Text](https://github.com/zhengqili/Neural-Scene-Flow-Fields/blob/main/demo/sti.gif)

 ## Training
-(1) In configs/config_kid-running.txt, modifying expname to any name you like (different from the original one), and running the following command for training the model:
+(1) In configs/config_kid-running.txt, modifying expname to any name you like (different from the original one), and running the following command to train the model:
 ```bash
     python run_nerf.py --config configs/config_kid-running.txt
 ```
 The per-scene training takes ~2 days using 2 Nvidia V100 GPUs.

 ## Evaluation on the Dynamic Scene Dataset
-(1) Download Dynamic Scene dataset "dynamic_scene_data_full.zip" from https://drive.google.com/drive/folders/1G-NFZKEA8KSWojUKecpJPVoq5XCjBLOV?usp=sharing
+(1) Download Dynamic Scene dataset "dynamic_scene_data_full.zip" from [link](https://drive.google.com/drive/folders/1G-NFZKEA8KSWojUKecpJPVoq5XCjBLOV?usp=sharing)

-(2) Download pretrained model "dynamic_scene_pretrained_models.zip" from https://drive.google.com/drive/folders/1G-NFZKEA8KSWojUKecpJPVoq5XCjBLOV?usp=sharing, unzip and put them in the folder "nsff_exp/logs/"
+(2) Download pretrained model "dynamic_scene_pretrained_models.zip" from [link](https://drive.google.com/drive/folders/1G-NFZKEA8KSWojUKecpJPVoq5XCjBLOV?usp=sharing), unzip and put them in the folder "nsff_exp/logs/"

 (3) Run the following command for each scene to get quantitative results reported in the paper:
 ```bash